sangianpatrick/ss-golang/README.md

-# OOP-like & Usage of Go Routine in Golang
+# OOP-like & Usage of Go Routine in Golang | Sharing Session TelkomDev